MetaSys-LISBP/IsoCor/doc/tutorials.rst

 and a list of metabolites and derivatives moieties with their elemental formulas) are provided in flat text files.

 At first start, IsoCor creates in the user directory a folder 'isocordb' containing example database files.
 These files can be edited and implemented according to the user's needs, as detailed below.
+Different database files can also be created
+(e.g. to have specific project-related databases), as detailed below.

 ..  _`Measurements file`: